-Why do you consider it important for your university to use the data in Digital Measures to power web profiles?
+Why do you consider it important for your university to use the data in Faculty Success (formerly Digital Measures) to power web profiles?

-Weisz: The whole reason we went to Digital Measures is that when it came to faculty activity reporting, it was common that we’d start with Institutional Research, then move to the provost’s office, then talk to the department chairs, then the deans, until you finally got all the data that you needed for a particular report.
-So it was a natural choice to make Digital Measures the authoritative source for our faculty data.
+Weisz: The whole reason we went to Faculty Success (formerly Digital Measures) is that when it came to faculty activity reporting, it was common that we’d start with Institutional Research, then move to the provost’s office, then talk to the department chairs, then the deans, until you finally got all the data that you needed for a particular report.
+So it was a natural choice to make Faculty Success (formerly Digital Measures) the authoritative source for our faculty data.

 We are really hoping that this becomes a carrot for faculty that they get excited about putting their data in, because it’ll really reflect well for them on their web profile.

-Digital Measures also offers an API that many clients used prior to the release of the Web Profiles module to connect their data to faculty web profiles.
+Faculty Success (formerly Digital Measures) also offers an API that many clients used prior to the release of the Web Profiles module to connect their data to faculty web profiles.
 What made the Web Profiles module a better option for your campus than the API?

 Weisz: Before this, we didn’t have a formal process on how a faculty member would build a web profile, so they were all doing their own thing, building their own websites.
 Some are three years old, some five, some were even ten years old, and they sure reflected that age as well when you viewed those pages.